 Throughout this course, students will explore, analyze, and synthesize ideas across a wide range of diverse texts in varied genres, while exploring thematic connections.
-As a reader, students will take part in the following unit explorations: Systems of Power, Dystopian Fiction, Seeking Justice, and Exploring Counter Narratives.
-As a writer, students will take part in the following unit explorations: Literary Synthesis (Informative), Writing Dystopian Short Fiction, Arguing for Change, and Research (Informative).
+As a reader, students will take part in the following unit explorations: Systems of Power, Dystopian Fiction, Using Your Voice to Make Change, and Exploring Counter and Hidden Narratives.

+As a writer, students will take part in the following unit explorations: Explaining How Systems Impact Society (Informative), Arguing for Change (Argument), Synthesizing Themes in Dystopia (Synthesis), Sharing Your Hidden Narrative (Narrative).